 There are independent financial planners, fee-only money managers and you can even have your accountant invest your money for you at some accounting firms.
 It can be difficult to know what you are really dealing with.
 Most people start by acknowledging they need some help with their money.
 That much we know for sure.
 What is less certain is what sort of help they need.

 To make things simple, help falls into two categories: financial planning and money management.

 Financial planning is valuable and important.
-The key elements of good financial planning are retirement forecasting, tax analysis, insurance analysis and estate planning.
+The key elements of good financial planning are retirement forecasting, tax analysis, insurance analysis, and estate planning.
 Note that I didn’t say investing.
 We haven’t gotten to that yet.

 When you usually meet with an investment advisor, they will have assumed your goals are set and their primary function is to create alternatives and make recommendations specific to those financial goals.

-A certified financial planner is a ‘financial psychologist’ who understands the life you want to create for yourself in the future and the life you currently live today.
+A certified financial planner is a ‘financial psychologist’ who understands the life you want to create for yourself in the future and the life you currently live in today.
 A certified financial planner will look at your current cash flow and expenditures as well as your net worth and be able to tell a great deal about you not only financially, but personally.
-Under the financial planning process, the certified financial planner continuously directs and monitors specific goals that you have.
+Under the financial planning process, the certified financial planner continuously directs and monitors the specific goals that you have.
 The investment advisor is only going to monitor the performance of the product, but not connect it into the specific plan that was associated with the goal-setting process developed by the certified financial planner.

 When you initially meet with a certified financial planner, you will find that some of the questions will not be financial.
 For example, when you are talking about financial independence and/or retirement the certified financial planner might ask you things like:

 - What would you really like to do if you were financially independent?